Questions and Answers

 In thinking about any forecast, it is important to keep a long-term view.
 There will be market volatility, and it will be extreme at times.
 Still, even the largest market declines of our lifetimes (the 1987 crash, the Dot Com collapse, the Financial Crisis, and the COVID collapse) are just blips in the long-term returns gained by owning appreciating assets:

 Q: Is there Anything Else I should be Thinking About?

 In choosing an advisor, it is worth considering whether they have successfully planned, designed, executed, and achieved their own financial independence.
 If not, why would you trust them to handle yours?

 The process starts by contacting us.
 Most account forms are electronic, using Docusign.
 However, if you prefer, we can also use e-mailed documents or hard-copy paper account forms.
 If you have an existing account, it can be easily transferred.
 If we need to open a new account, that is also straightforward.
 You can fund the account using an electronic account transfer, a deposited check, or a wire transfer.
 We will discuss with you your investment goals, financial situation, risk tolerance, income needs, and time horizon.
 Using that information, we will prepare an investment policy statement for your review and approval.
 There are a number of forms involved, but the process is not especially time-consuming.

 The most important thing is to make sure all of your questions are answered and that any concerns are addressed.
 Please contact us here.

 Looking forward to working with you!

 Let's chat!
-Please send an email.
+Please contact us.